goruck/smart-zoneminder/README.md

 ![Alt text](./img/sz-image-pipeline.jpg?raw=true "smart-zoneminder image processing pipeline.")

 # Edge Setup and Configuration
 A Linux server and a [Google Coral Dev Board](https://coral.withgoogle.com/products/dev-board/) are the hardware used for local compute and storage in this project.
+Object and face recognition can be run on either the server or the Coral dev board.
 Please see the TPU-based Object and Face Detection's [README](./tpu-servers/README.md) for installation and configuration instructions associated with the Google Coral dev board components.
 Some details regarding the server hardware used in this project can be found in the appendix.
-The sections below describe the Linux server components and how to install and configure them.
+The rest of this section describes the Linux server components and how to install and configure them.

 ## ZoneMinder